doriordan/skuber/docs/GUIDE.md

 As no explicit deployment strategy has been selected, the default strategy will be used which will result in a rolling update of the nginx pods - again, you can use `kubectl get` commands to view the status of the deployment, replication controllers and pods as the update progresses.

 The `DeploymentExamples` example runs the above steps.

+***Ingress***

+An ingress controller manages handling of HTTP requests from an ingress point on the Kubernetes cluster, proxying then to target services according to a user-specified set of routing rules.
+The rules are specified in a standard format, although different ingress controllers can utilize different underlying mechanisms to control ingress (e.g. an nginx proxy, or by configuring a hardware or cloud load balancer).
+The `NginxIngress` example illustrates creation and testing of an ingress, using an nginx-based ingress controller from the Kubenretes contrib project.

+***ReplicaSet***

+ReplicaSet is the expected long-term successor of ReplicaionController in the Kubernetes project.
+It is currently different only in supporting both equality and set based label selectors (ReplicationController only support equality-based ones).
+The `NginxIngress` example uses a ReplicaSet to manage the ingress controller.

+## Label Selectors

+As alluded to above, newer API types such as ReplicaSets and Deployments support set-based as well as equality-based [label selectors](http://kubernetes.io/docs/user-guide/labels/#label-selectors).
+For such types, Skuber now supports a mini-DSL to build selectors:

+	import skuber._
+	import skuber.LabelSelector.dsl._

+    val sel = LabelSelector(
+        "tier" is "frontend",
+        "release" doesNotExist,
+        "env" isNotIn List("production", "staging"))

+    // now the label selector can be used with certain types val depl = Deployment("exampleDeployment").withSelector(sel)

 ## Programmatic configuration